 1. Know your market.
 The whole world might like your product or service, but one-size-fits-all marketing is a waste of time and money.
 Instead you need to identify market segments, figure out what they need from your product or service, and then market to them directly.
 For example, many people want to work-at-home, but moms want to work at home for a different reason than baby boomers.
 A generic work-at-home ad would be easier to create, but a specific ad geared towards moms who want to stay home with children is going to be more effective at enticing moms to check out my business.
 A separate ad geared towards baby boomers will have the same effect.

 3. Give ’em what they want.
 People don’t buy from you because they think you’re the best.
-They buy because they think you can fill a need.
+They buy because they think you can fulfill a need.
 People buy solutions, so that is what you want to focus your marketing message on giving.
-Too many people are self-centered in their marketing, focusing on features that say, “Hey, aren’t I great!”.
-But marketing works best when you’re customer focused on the benefits your product or services offer that say, “Hey, look what I can do for you!”.
+Too many people are self-centered in their marketing, focusing on features that say, “Hey, aren’t I great!”
+But marketing works best when you’re customer focused on the benefits your product or services offer that say, “Hey, look what I can do for you!”

 4. Have a plan.
 The easiest way to market is to know what you’re doing each time you sit down to do it.
-I use a planner that has my businesses and under each a list of marketing strategies such as blog posts, articles, PR, social media and video.
+I use a planner that has a column for each of my businesses, and under each a list of marketing strategies such as blog posts, articles, PR, social media and video.
 Each week, I go through and decide what I’ll do for each marketing tactic such as what topics I’ll write about on my blog or create a video about.